 Unliquidated damages debts are not wiped by bankruptcy (ss 82, 153).
 This is a technical area of law.
 However, it is an issue that affects many consumer debtors, especially debtors who have car accident debts.

 Damages are “unliquidated” if a court has not assessed them or if the parties involved have not agreed on the amount of damages.
-The most common example of unliquidated damages for consumer debtors is a claim for property damage as a result of a car accident.
+The most common example of unliquidated damages is a claim for property damage as a result of a car accident.

 Under section 82(2), “demands in the nature of unliquidated damages” are not provable in bankruptcy unless they arise out of a breach of contract or breach of trust.
 A discharged bankrupt is only released from debts that are provable in the bankruptcy (s 153) and therefore will not be released from debts arising from unliquidated damages.